West Point Foundry

-The West Point Foundry was a major American ironworking and machine shop site in Cold Spring, New York, operating from 1818 to about 1911.
+The West Point Foundry was a major American ironworking and machine shop concern, located in Cold Spring, New York, United States.
+It operated from 1818 to about 1911.
 Initiated after the War of 1812, it became most famous for its production of Parrott rifle artillery and other munitions during the Civil War, although it also manufactured a variety of iron products for civilian use.
 The increase of steel making and decreasing demand for cast iron after the Civil War caused it to become bankrupt gradually and cease operations during the early 20th Century.

 History

 Founding and early products

 The foundry began operation in 1817.
 Its establishment had been encouraged by President James Madison, who, after the War of 1812, desired domestic foundries to produce artillery.
 Cold Spring was an ideal site: there were many local iron mines, timber for charcoal to fuel a forge was abundant, and the nearby Margaret's Brook provided water power to drive machinery.
-The site was guarded by the Federal government's formidable West Point, across the Hudson River, and the river provided transport for finished products.
+The site was guarded by the Federal government's West Point Academy, across the Hudson River, and the river provided transport for finished products.

 The West Point Foundry Association was incorporated by Gouverneur Kemble, who was of a merchant family in New York City (his mother's family had associations in Putnam County), and the foundry followed in 1817.
 Artillery was tested by shooting across the Hudson at the desolate slopes of Storm King Mountain (which would later have to be swept for unexploded ordnance as a result after some of it exploded during a 1999 fire).
 The platform used for mounting artillery for proofing was uncovered during Superfund work in the early 1990s.
 Besides artillery, the foundry also produced iron fittings for civilian uses, such as pipe for the New York City water system and shipment to sugar mills in the West Indies.
 A number of early locomotives were built at the foundry, including the Best Friend of Charleston (the first to be put into commercial service), the West Point (the third built for service in the United States), the DeWitt Clinton (the fourth, and first to operate in New York state), Phoenix, and Experiment.